felixs8/vibe-coding-template/project-management/guidelines.md

 3. **Target Architecture** – how we intend to build it.
 4. **Current Architecture** – what the system currently contains and how it works.
 5. **Definition of Done** – what it means for work to be complete.
+6. **Coding Style** – how we write code, including conventions, testing philosophy, and quality standards.
+7. **Documentation Style** – how we write and maintain documentation to avoid bloat while preserving essential information.
-6. **Tasks** – the full list of increments we have given to the AI coder.
+8. **Tasks** – the full list of increments we have given to the AI coder.

 ### Guideline Document in Detail